 Our largest alpine park

-Spanning over 670,000 hectares, Kosciuszko National Park is Australia’s largest alpine park.
+Spanning 690,000 hectares, Kosciuszko National Park is Australia’s largest alpine park.
 It lies entirely within NSW and is home to Australia’s highest mountain, Mt Kosciuszko, which stands 2228 metres above sea level.
 Kosciuszko National Park is one of the best known and most spectacular protected areas in the country.

 Part of the Australian Alps